 Sterilizing your pets may also result in better behavior.
 Most male cats and dogs will no longer have the desire to roam or fight other cats and dogs over a potential mate.
 They may be less aggressive as a result of the absence of the hormone testosterone.
 Female cats and dogs will no longer have heat cycles and be attractive to intact male dogs.

-Pre and Post Surgery Care
+Pre & Post Surgery Care

 After your pet’s surgery, one of our veterinary technicians will provide you with aftercare instructions.
-We advise that you prevent your pet from being overly active for a week after the surgery and keep your pet from licking or biting the surgery site.
+We advise that you prevent your pet from being overly active for 10-14 days after the surgery and keep your pet from licking or biting the surgery site.
 You will also want to keep an eye on the incision to make sure it is not seeping fluid or abnormally red.
 Should any problem develop, we would want to see your pet to address any concerns.
 There is no charge for a post-surgical recheck exam on a surgery our doctors have done.